 1-You Talk Non Stop About Things That Only Interest You.

-Solution: If you notice that you are doing all the talking and the other person has gone quiet, stop talking immediately.
-Try to engage the other person and ask them questions and just listen.
+Solution: If you notice that you are doing all the talking and the other person has gone quiet try to engage the other person and ask them questions, listen to them and genuinely be interested in what they have to say.

-Conversely, if you are trapped by this boring person, there is not much you can do except excuse yourself abruptly from the conversation.
-Another tactic might be to change the topic to something equally boring.
+Conversely, if you are trapped by this non stop talker, unless you want to be rude and walk away, there is not much you can do except excuse yourself from the conversation.
+Another tactic might be to change the topic to something different.
 Good luck…

 2- You Are A Total Downer

-Sign: Let’s face it, no one wants to be around downers.
+Sign: Let’s face it, no one wants to be a downer.

 I once knew someone like this.
 I tried to make it work but I was exhausted by our relationship.
 I had to constantly lift her spirits.
 Whenever I met her, I was always sad, or sombre and rarely laughed.